top of page

 I walk on.

-Up ahead, in the parking lot of the Mexican tire shop sits a proudly
+In the parking lot of the Mexican tire shop sits a proudly derelict

-derelict American-made pickup truck with a kid perched on its open
+American-made pickup truck with a kid perched on its open tailgate

-talking and laughing with my sister Inna, her pink baseball cap
+in greasy clothes, talking and laughing with my sister Inna, her pink

-flicking back and forth with her usual high-strung awareness—
+baseball cap flicking back and forth with her usual high-strung

 This is the first time I’ve seen my sister acknowledge anyone on our